Who is eligible?

 What are the requirements for the CVPP?

-Requirements include a completed application and supporting documentation, three Applicant Reference Forms, two case reports, 90 hours of pain-related CE, verification of pain management skills, and successful completion of the CVPP written exam.
+Requirements include a completed application and supporting documentation, letter of good standing, two case reports, 90 hours of pain-related CE, verification of pain management skills, and successful completion of the CVPP written exam.

 What is IVAPM looking for in the case reports?